-(a) Pursuant to the provisions of Section 19(b)(1) under the Securities Exchange Act of 1934 ("Act") and Rule 19b-4 thereunder, The NASDAQ Stock Market LLC ("Nasdaq" or the "Exchange") is filing with the Securities and Exchange Commission ("Commission") a proposed rule change to offer an optional tiered fee for enhanced displays (the "Enhanced Display Solution Fee").
+(a) Pursuant to the provisions of Section 19(b)(1) under the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 The NASDAQ Stock Market LLC ("NASDAQ" or the "Exchange") is filing with the Securities and Exchange Commission ("Commission") a proposed rule change to impose a minimum fee for execution venues operating a trading platform or multiple platforms that utilize NASDAQ proprietary depth data on a non-displayed basis and that pay monthly aggregate NASDAQ market proprietary Depth-of-Book Data fees of less than \$15,000.

 The text of the proposed rule change is below.
-Proposed new language is underlined; proposed deletions are in brackets.
+Proposed new language is underlined; proposed deletions are in brackets.3